What is Get Covered New Jersey?

-GetCoveredNJ is New Jersey’s official health insurance Marketplace where individuals and families can easily shop for and buy coverage.
+Get Covered New Jersey is the state's official health insurance marketplace where individuals and families can easily shop for and buy coverage.
 It is the only place you can apply for financial help to lower the cost of your monthly insurance premiums and out-of-pocket costs.
 You can learn if you might qualify for free or low-cost health insurance through NJ FamilyCare, New Jersey’s publicly funded health insurance program.

 New Jersey employers can also find information on coverage for small businesses of up to 50 employees here.

-GetCoveredNJ is a source of affordable health insurance for New Jersey residents who do not have health coverage from their employers or access to other health care programs.
+Get Covered New Jersey is a source of affordable health insurance for New Jersey residents who do not have health coverage from their employers or access to other health care programs.
 Financial help is available to help lower the cost of premiums and out-of-pocket costs for those who qualify.
-Residents can also learn at GetCoveredNJ if they might qualify for NJ FamilyCare, New Jersey’s publicly funded health insurance program.
+Residents can also learn at Get Covered New Jersey (abbreviated as GetCoveredNJ) if they might qualify for NJ FamilyCare, New Jersey’s publicly funded health insurance program.

 To shop on GetCoveredNJ you: